HCK-CI/AutoHCK/README.md

 ### VirtHCK
 Clone [VirtHCK](https://github.com/daynix/VirtHCK), AutoHCK will use it as a dependency.

+### HLK setup scripts
+Clone [HLK-Setup-Scripts](https://github.com/HCK-CI/HLK-Setup-Scripts), AutoHCK will use it as a dependency for image creation.

 ### toolsHCK
 Get a copy of the powershell script file in [toolsHCK](https://github.com/HCK-CI/toolsHCK)